AryKay/-Mu-stify/README.md

 # Contents

-Raw dump of the original code written during Music Hack Day 2013 Helsinki by me.
+Raw dump of the original code written during Music Hack Day 2013 Helsinki.
 I was naive, young, sleepless, and in a hurry, so excuse the mess. :)

+# More Info

+[Mu]stify's page on HackerLeague (includes presentation slides and whatnot): https://www.hackerleague.org/hackathons/music-hack-day-helsinki-2013/hacks/ustify